kdt111/lua_w/README.md

 	- Ability to define custom behaviour for `Lua`'s metamethods (eg. define more operators than the detected ones)
 	- `Lua`'s garbage collector repects calls to destructors
 	- a custom `instanceof` function that allows to check in `Lua` if a varaible is some specific bound type
-	- Type safe retrieval of pointers to bound types from `Lua`
+	- Type safe retrieval of pointers from `Lua`

 ...
 And all of this (and maybe something more in the future) in just about 1000 lines of code